 Plantains are ready for harvest after 8 – 12 months of planting the suckers.
 Harvesting is usually done with the use of cutlasses and sickles.

 The plantain bunch is usually cut at the point it holds on the plantain tree.
+Plantain bunches can be sold in the open markets in Nigeria.

 15) Processing of Plantain Products